Healthy Recipes Blog

 Recipe Card

-Prosciutto-wrapped mozzarella is a cheesy and flavorful appetizer or snack that's super easy to make.
-It's obviously the ideal snack for game day!
+Prosciutto wrapped mozzarella is a cheesy and flavorful appetizer that's super easy to make.
+Needless to say, it's perfect for game day!

 Prep Time15 minutes mins